Old dog incontinence is more common in spayed females, but leaky plumbing can affect dogs of both sexes.

 But incontinence which is being triggered by something else can also cause a UTI.
 It’s sort of a ‘the-chicken-and-the-egg’ situation.

-Bladder infections are more often seen in female dogs than in males, and affects all ages.
+Bladder infections are more often seen in female dogs than in males and affects all ages.
+This is because females have a shorter urethra and so are more prone to ascending bacterial infections.

 Usually causes some discomfort or even pain for Fifi because the urine burns and itches.
 Sometimes she’ll strain really hard, but only be able to pass only a drop or two of pee-pee.